Daw588/vanita/README.md

 ### What are the main features?

-- Save beyond the 50 outfit limit.
+- Save beyond the 150 outfit limit (used be 50).
 - Import, and export your outfits.
 - Organize your outfits with tags.
 - Search through your outfits either by name, or by the tags.